What is the Vagus Nerve?

-Vagus Nerve – also known as the wandering nerve, directly connects the brain and gut to form the brain and gut axis and enteric nervous system.
-Over history, many investigations on this nerve also found that it connects intricately with many vital organs in the body in order to assist in communication pathways.
+The Vagus Nerve, also known as the wandering nerve, directly connects the brain and gut to form the brain and gut axis and enteric nervous system.
+Over history, much investigation on this nerve also found that it connects intricately with many vital organs in the body in order to assist in communication pathways.
 It wanders its little feelers around every organ except the adrenal glands and thyroid.

-– Communication with the amygdala controlling the secretion of nor-epinephrine for the purpose of memory creation and recall.
+- Communication to the amygdala controlling secretion of nor-epinephrine for the purpose of memory creation and recall.

 ⁃ Acetylcholine production to stimulate the lungs for the purpose of breathing.

 ⁃ Controls the inflammatory response and calming cascade to keep the body in a state of homeostasis when faced with any inflammatory mediators such as adipokines and cytokines and does this via the communication to anti-inflammatory neurotransmitters.